 The foregoing study identifies the various incidents and factors which undermined the independence of the judiciary in Bangladesh.
 The factors which are detrimental to the Constitutional supremacy and continuity and as well independence of the judiciary in Bangladesh have been critically discussed and examined.

 Although the Constitutional supremacy is guaranteed by the Constitution of Bangladesh, there are numerous weaknesses which undermine the Constitutional supremacy and continuity, as well as the Democracy also.
 Some of my findings are summarised below.

 1. Lack of the norms of parliamentary democracy.
-The democracy of our country can not be properly nourished, for this the proper democratic culture can not be yet grown up.
-For these the political parties can not tolerate the opinion of others, and they have existed fraction and lastly the military take the chance.
+The democracy of our country cannot be properly nourished, for this, the proper democratic culture cannot be yet grown up.
+For these, the political parties cannot tolerate the opinion of others, and they have existed fraction and lastly, the military takes the chance.